 *Every year roughly 40-50 students apply to this program, but only 10-12 students are accepted, based on their competitiveness.

-Ultrasound Technician Career Outlook in Georgia - 2019
+Ultrasound Technician Career Information For Georgia - 2023

 How Many Ultrasound Techs are Currently Employed in GA?